tharunerd/dumb-nerd/README.md

 ok i wanna built an association which would later be called as dumb nerd association

-still dont understand where to begin and what to do
+still dont understand where to begin and what to do day 3 19thmarch2024 still figuring out what to do